 What?!
 How was I supposed to learn if no one would teach me?!

 I settled on a teacher nearing retirement, who had been in a Team Leader role for a number of years.
-She didn’t actually know that she was serving as my mentor because I had lost the courage to keep asking for this, but I intentionally watched her and tried to learn from her.
+She didn’t actually know that she was serving as my mentor because I had lost the courage to keep asking for help, but I intentionally watched her and tried to learn from her.